cdancy/etcd-rest/README.md

 	./gradlew clean build mockTest

-Running integration tests can be done like so (also runs mock tests):
+Running integration tests can be done like so (requires docker):

+	./gradlew clean build integTest

+Running integration tests without invoking docker can be done like so:

-	./gradlew clean build integTest -PtestEtcdEndpoint=http://127.0.0.1:2379
+	./gradlew clean build integTest -PbootstrapDocker=false -PtestEtcdEndpoint=http://127.0.0.1:2379